The table below our top results for:

 CST fat tires 26"x4.0"

-I have to say, testing the Nakto Camel electric bike, I was thoroughly impressed.
+I have to say, considering the price of the Nakto Camel electric bike, I was thoroughly impressed.
 The bike is designed with durability in mind, featuring a sturdy carbon steel frame that ensures it will last for many years to come.

 Carbon steel is stronger than 6061 aluminum, which is generally used in e-bike frames.
 It can provide a more comfortable ride due to its natural ability to absorb vibrations and road shocks.